Jump to:

 If you choose to add a bit more liquid in the beginning you will end up with plentiful pan drippings at the bottom of the pan which can be scraped off with a bit of extra chicken stock and converted into a gravy.

 To make it: Heat a small sauce pan over medium heat.
-Melt 2 tbsp butter, mix in 2 tbsp flour, cook until slightly browned and add the pan drippings (plus any small amount of chicken stock you used).
+Melt 2 tablespoon butter, mix in 2 tablespoon flour, cook until slightly browned and add the pan drippings (plus any small amount of chicken stock you used).
 Stir until smooth.
 If too thick, add a bit more chicken stock until satisfied.

 Other Chicken Recipes You Might Like